Can You Use Student Loans for Rent?

 Apply for Private Student Loans With ELFI

-If you need to apply for student loans, ELFI offers private student loans for undergraduate students, graduate students, and parents.* We aim to make the borrowing process simple and affordable with expert assistance from Personal Loan Advisors and no origination fees.
+If you need to apply for student loans, ELFI offers private student loans for undergraduate students, graduate students, and parents.
+We aim to make the borrowing process simple and affordable with expert assistance from Student Loan Advisors and no origination fees.